 You will be trained to work with a wide range of populations in diverse practice settings.
 With an emphasis on training for social work practice that promotes social and economic justice, your field education will advance your learning as a relationship-centered, reflective practitioner, preparing you for work with individuals, groups, families, and communities.

 For MSW students, in your first, or generalist practice, year, the primary goal of field learning is to provide a foundation of social work practice skills within a generalist perspective.

 In the second, or specialized practice, year, MSW students focus their graduate education on specific aspects of social work within specific practice systems (fields of practice) along with their professional development and growth.
-The faculty advisor, in the capacity of educational consultant, assists students with the development of educational goals and objectives for the advanced concentration year.
+The faculty advisor, in the capacity of educational consultant, assists students with the development of educational goals and objectives for the specialized practice year.

 Focused Learning Opportunities

 The School continues to expand its range of specialized initiatives for students in their specialized practice year.
 Students who select to participate in focused learning opportunities are recommended to take specific courses and required colloquia designed to provide curricular support for specialized placements.
 The following focused learning opportunities are available to students:

-- Social Work Practice with Substance Abuse and Co-Occurring Disorders
+- Social Work Practice: Substance Abuse and Co-Occurring Disorders

 - Social Work Practice: Zelda Foster Studies in Palliative and End-of-Life Care

 - Social Work Practice: Evidence-Based Mental Health Practice for Adults with Severe Mental Illness

-- Social Work Practice: Macro/Micro Practice in Organizations
+- Social Work Practice: Macro Practice in Organizations

 See the Fields of Practice and Focused Learning Opportunities Manual for full descriptions and requirements.